-- Writes over a range of times including long (over weeks) and short (one sitting, or a day or two) periods of time.
+- Writes over a range of times including long (over weeks) and short (one sitting or a couple of days) periods of time.

-- Pick a New Perspective: Use either a piece you or your child wrote or pick a piece of text written by someone else such as a short story or article.
-Ask your child to re-write the piece from a different perspective such as another character or person in the story or a person who witnessed an event.
+- Pick a New Perspective: Use either a piece you or your child wrote or pick a text written by someone else, such as a short story or article.
+Ask your child to re-write the piece from a different perspective, like that of another character or person in the story or a person who witnessed an event.
 Talk to your child about the difference in perspectives.

-- Become Investigators: Pick an event or moment such as a family meal, preparations in the morning or a car ride.
-Ask your child to silently observe the scene and take detailed notes on what he observes, writing down things that were said, and things people did.
+- Become Investigators: Pick an event or moment such as a family meal, preparations in the morning, or a car ride.
+Ask your child to silently observe the scene and take detailed notes on what he observes, writing down things that were said and things people did.
 Your child can then read back his notes to everyone who was at the event.
-You can take this even further and by asking your child to develop ideas about the event that he observed, (for example, “Getting ready in the morning is a very hectic time in our family.
-Maybe we should all wake up earlier or have assigned jobs.”) and use proofs to support this idea.
+You can take this even further and by asking your child to develop ideas about the event that he observed (for example, “Getting ready in the morning is a very hectic time in our family.
+Maybe we should all wake up earlier or have assigned jobs.”) and use evidence to support these ideas.

-In 5th grade, students practice more complex computation with larger numbers, fractions and decimals, and use all operations including addition, subtraction, multiplication and division.
-They also often solve equations which require multiple steps and which must be solved in a specific order, for example, equations in parenthesis mush be solved first.
-5th grade math also emphasizes real life situations to help students strengthen their skills and solve problems which occur in their own lives and uses real life objects and math tools such as money, rulers, and visuals to teach new concepts.
+In 5th grade, students practice more complex computation with fractions, decimals, and larger numbers, using all four basic operations: addition, subtraction, multiplication, and division.
+They also often solve equations that require multiple steps and must be solved in a specific order (for example, equations in parentheses mush be solved first).
+5th grade math also emphasizes real life situations to help students strengthen their skills and solve problems that occur in their own lives.
+To do this, it often uses real-life objects and math tools like money, rulers, and visuals to teach new concepts.
 As in previous grades, 5th graders are often asked to explain how they solve problems in order to ensure that they truly understand the concepts underlying the equations they solve.

 In order to build math skills, your 5th grader:

-- Practices using parenthesis and brackets in equations, knowing the proper order to use to solve the equations.
+- Practices using parentheses and brackets in equations, knowing the proper order to use to solve the equations.

-- Solves division equations which include remainders, and divides numbers that have up to 4 digits by numbers that have up to 2 digits.
+- Solves division equations that include remainders and divides numbers that have up to 4 digits by numbers that have up to 2 digits.

 - Plots fractions in the correct order on a line graph.

-- Solves word problems which measure distance, time, size, money, area, perimeter and volume and uses whole numbers, fractions and decimals.
+- Solves word problems that measure distance, time, size, money, area, perimeter, and volume; uses whole numbers, fractions and decimals.

 - Estimates and predicts answers to word problems and equations based on knowledgeable guesses.

-- Understands the relationship between different units of measurement and is able to convert one unit to another (for example, centimeters to inches).
+- Understands the relationship between different units of measurement and can convert one unit to another (for example, centimeters to inches).

 - Plots coordinates on graphs and compares their distance and positions.

 - Follows a pattern or set of guidelines to create a number.
 For example: start with 5.
-Add 3, 5 times and subtract 1.
+Add 3 five times and subtract 1.
 What number are you left with?
 Students then do the same with another set of guidelines and understand and explain the connections between the two patterns.

 - Knows the qualities and different categories of 2-dimensional shapes.

-- Change Your Order: Ask your child to solve equations that includes a necessary order using parenthesis.
-Then take the same set of numbers, written in the same order but change the equation by asking your child to put the parenthesis in different place and group sets of number in different ways.
-After your child has solved this equation, compare the answers and difference between the two.
+- Change Your Order: Ask your child to solve equations that includes a necessary order using parentheses (this is called the "Order of Operations," or "PEMDAS").
+Then take the same set of numbers, written in the same order, but change the equation by asking your child to put the parentheses in different places and group sets of number in different ways.
+After your child has solved this equation, compare the answers and discuss the difference between the two.
 Your child can also give you equations like these to solve.

-- Become Math Consultants: Ask family members and friends for “math problems” they have needed to need to solve in everyday life.
+- Become Math Consultants: Ask family members and friends for “math problems” they have needed to solve in everyday life.
 Ask your child to solve these problems for them.
 Your child can also become the math consultant for this person in the future.
-If they have a real-life situation in which they need to solve a math problem, they should consult your child!
+If they have a real-life situation in which they need to solve a math problem, they could consult your child.

-- Create a Group Graph: Make a life-size graph (with a horizontal and vertical axis) by putting tape or strips of paper down on the floor, or use sticks, or make a mark in dirt and sand outside.
+- Create a Group Graph: Make a life-size graph (with horizontal and vertical axes) by putting tape or strips of paper down on the floor.
+Alternatively, use sticks or mark dirt and sand outside.
 Plot the numbers on the graph using cards with numbers written on them or write them out on the tape or paper.
 Assign different family members or friends a pair of coordinates.
 Everyone should then “plot” themselves and move to the correct place on the graph.
 Take turns calling out different coordinate pairs for a person to move to.

-- Quick Check: Since your child should be able to solve equations with ease, give them a variety of multiplication and division equations which use multi-digit numbers and see how many she can solve within a certain amount of time (for example, 4 minutes).
-Repeat this at another time to see if she can break her previous record.
+- Quick Check: Since your child should be able to solve equations with ease, give her a variety of multiplication and division equations that use multi-digit numbers and see how many she can solve within a certain amount of time (for example, 4 minutes).
+Repeat this, either immediately after or at another point, to see if she can break her previous record.

-Similar to other subjects in 5th grade, science lessons emphasize to students the importance of analyzing what they learn in order to deepen their thinking and knowledge and develop their own ideas and conclusions.
-For example, as they conduct experiments and investigate topics, they are encouraged to use these experiences to come up with conclusions and ideas and ask further questions for future experiments and investigations.
+Similar to other subjects in 5th grade, science lessons emphasize to students the importance of analyzing what they learn in order to deepen their thinking, expand their knowledge, and develop their own ideas and conclusions.
+For example, as fifth graders conduct experiments and investigate topics, they are encouraged to use these experiences to come up with ideas, draw conclusions, and ask further questions for future experiments and investigations.
 Furthermore, they are asked to support these ideas and questions with specific proofs and reasons.

 As in other grades, the specific topics studied in science vary according to state.
-However, common topics studied in 5th grade include: earth and space; plants; the cycle of life; animals; the human body, electricity and magnetism, and motion and sound.
+However, common topics studied in 5th grade include: earth and space; plants; the cycle of life; animals; the human body; electricity and magnetism; motion; and sound.
 Students also often learn about these topics in relation to their location and where they live.
 Consult your child’s teacher or research your state’s science standards for more details.